 Exams will be given and projects assigned throughout each semester in order to assess the extent to which students have mastered the skills being developed during the course.
-By using the same format as the End-of-Course exam, tests will also ensure students are thoroughly prepared therefore.
+The teacher is unable to provide feedback on any components of their work that will be submitted as part of their AP Research exam score, but opportunities for peer feedback or teacher feedback will be provided when possible to do so.